RxnRover/RxnRover/documentation/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 .. warning::

-   The example experiment is not complete yet!
-It also has only been tested on Windows 10 with LabVIEW 2020.
+   This example experiment has only been tested on Windows 10 with LabVIEW 2020.

 .. warning::